Top Gear (1977 TV series)

-By 1999, viewing figures in Top Gear had declined after the departure of notable presenters, leading to the BBC cancelling the programme in 2001.
-While a number of presenters and production staff moved over to Channel 5 to produce a new motoring programme, Clarkson and fellow presenter Andy Wilman convinced the BBC to revive the programme under a revamped format, relaunching it a year later in October 2002.
+By 1999, viewing figures in Top Gear had declined following the departure of notable presenters, leading to the BBC cancelling the programme in 2001.
+While a number of presenters and production staff moved over to Channel 5 to produce Fifth Gear, Clarkson and fellow presenter Andy Wilman convinced the BBC to revive the programme under a revamped format, relaunching it in October 2002.

 Format

 Top Gear functioned under a magazine format focusing on key topics that could be covered within each episode's 30-minute timeslot.
 Presenters focused on various motoring-related subjects, the most common being road tests of new cars, consumer advice, road safety, and motorsport.
-Other subjects covered varied over its 24-year history, but included elements such as road safety and interviews with figures related to transportation and cars.
-Alongside standard episodes, the programme included a number of specials focused on cars or journeys.